lunaflight/typed-japanese/README.md

 - This is a type-level system only - it doesn't provide runtime functionality
 - The system handles standard forms but doesn't account for linguistic nuances
 - Some rare or archaic language patterns may not be accurately represented

+This project is still in very early stages and heavily relies on LLM-generated grammar rules, which may occasionally contain hallucinations or inaccuracies.
+If you find any issue during actual use, please help by confirming and providing feedback.

 ## 🛠️ Development